eraybasar/pesdk-docs/_guides/ios/v8/introduction/configuration.md

 ### Using the closures

 Most configuration objects offer closures to setup UI elements individually.
-In that case they usually come with an array of actions that determine the available actions.
+In that case, they usually come with an array of actions that determine the available actions.
-These closures will also have a `cell` and an `menuItem` as parameters.
+These closures will also have a `cell` and a `menuItem` as parameters.
 This is due to the fact that most of our controllers use `UICollectionView`s.
 For example, the main tool bar presents all available tools like filters and transform.
 The closure is then called for each of these menu items.
 If you wish to change the transform button icon